zoonk/handbook/how-we-work/communication/async-communication.md

 ### Well-being

-Asynchronous communication means it doesn't matter if we're an early bird or a night owl.
+Asynchronous communication means it doesn't matter if you're an early bird or a night owl.
-We're in control of our life.
-We adapt work to our routine and not the other way around.
+You're in control of your life.
+You adapt work to your routine and not the other way around.

-By doing so, we can better control our life.
+By doing so, you can better control your life.
-We can spend time with our kids during the day.
+You can spend time with your kids during the day.
-We can even go for a drink if we're feeling like it.
+You can even go for a drink if you're feeling like it.
-No need to worry about a boss wondering where we are or if someone needs us ASAP.
+No need to worry about a boss wondering where you are or if someone needs you ASAP.
 There is no ASAP here, by the way.
-We just enjoy our life.
+Just enjoy your life.
 Work can wait.

 ### Planning